SHOULD I JOIN A CLUB?

 White Sheet Radio Flying Club (White Sheet Hill)

-In addition you might consider joining the National Trust since many slopes are on Trust land.
+In addition to joining a club you might consider joining the National Trust since many slopes are on Trust land.
+The Trust now charges £4 for non-members to park at any National Trust site, so membership is worthwhile.

 OTHER SUPPORT